vivienneobrien/interview_preparation/README.md

 *	Revise Big O in Cracking the Code Interview.
 *	Solve the questions in Array & Strings chapter in Cracking the Code Interview.
 *	Goals by end of week:
-		#^Basic Revision of Java complete
+		* Basic Revision of Java complete
-		#^Understanding of indexing in a loop
+		* Understanding of indexing in a loop
-		#^Ability to identify time & space complexity of all the algorithms implemented and why and understanding of Arrays&Strings.
+		* Ability to identify time & space complexity of all the algorithms implemented and why and understanding of Arrays&Strings.